 - An increased sensitivity to glare, especially at night.

 Cataracts are most often found in persons over the age of 55, but they are also occasionally found in younger people, including newborns.

-Prescription changes in your eyewear will help you see more clearly until surgery is necessary, but surgery is the only proven means of effectively treating cataracts.
-The surgery is relatively uncomplicated and has a very high success rate.
+Prescription changes in your eyewear will help you see more clearly until surgery is necessary.
+Surgery is the only proven means of effectively treating cataracts.
+The surgery is relatively uncomplicated and has a very high success rate and improving your vision.

 Come See the Difference at Fishbaugh Family Eyecare

 Contact us today, we are ready to answer your questions.
 Schedule your appointment at one of our two locations.